-Southern Africa hosts about 90% of the world’s chromite reserves and resources.
-South Africa has reserves of 3.1Bnt and estimated resources of 5.5Bnt.
-Chrome ore is generally mined as a primary product although in South Africa, increasing volumes of chromite concentrates are recovered from tailings of PGM operations.
-Five countries produce more than 1Mtpy of chromite.
-As of 2015, South Africa accounted for 55% of world output.
-Kazakhstan (14%), India (10%), Tukey (5%) and Finland (3%) are also major producers.
+Southern Africa hosts about 90% of the world’s chromite reserves and resources and accounts for approximately 55% of global chrome ore production.
+Chrome ore is generally mined as a primary product although, in South Africa, around a quarter of chrome ore output now derives from the tailings of PGM operations.
+Five countries currently produce more than 1Mtpy of chrome ore.
+In addition to South Africa, these are Kazakhstan, India, Turkey, and Finland.

 Over 90% of chromite consumption is attributable to metallurgical applications.
 Stainless steel alone represents more than two-thirds of consumption; alloy steels and superalloys are the other main metallurgical applications.
 Chemicals represent a small share of consumption (around 5%), with foundries (2%) and refractories (1%) accounting for the remainder.
 Trends in stainless steel production are, therefore, the main determinant of levels of both chrome ore and ferrochrome demand.
 Some 80% of ferrochrome is consumed in the production of stainless steel, where it imparts corrosion and oxidation resistance, and enhances hardenability, creep and impact resistance.